Packing light for one bag travel is not difficult. It just takes a little planning.

-In my never ending quest to maximize space in my carry-on, I recently discovered space saver compression bags.
+In my never-ending quest to maximize space in my carry-on, I recently discovered space-saver compression bags.
 These are bags of thicker plastic where you place your clothing.
 You then squeeze out the air, zip the bag closed, roll it up and place it in your bag.
 It is perfect for condensing your clothing virtually doubling the available space in your suitcase.

 Really think about your shoes.
 They are the bulky culprits that take up lots of space and cause you to overpack when you’re trying to pack light.

-• Do you have a pair that can do double duty as comfortable walking shoe AND casual evening wear?
+- Do you have a pair that can do double duty as comfortable walking shoe AND casual evening wear?

-• Can your running shoes double as comfortable walking shoes?
+- Can your running shoes double as comfortable walking shoes?

-Bottom line, when you’re packing light, strive to pack as few shoes as possible.
+The bottom line is, when you’re packing light, strive to pack as few shoes as possible.

-Keep your shoes from dirtying your clothing by putting them in a shower cap.
+- Keep your shoes from dirtying your clothing by putting them in a shower cap.
 Any old cap will do.
 The free shower cap amenities available in some hotels are ideal.

-Put your socks in your shoes.
+- Put your socks in your shoes.
 They will fill up the small space that otherwise goes empty.

-Consider wearing your bulkiest clothes and shoes on the plane if weather appropriate.
+- Wear your bulkiest clothes and shoes on the plane if weather appropriate.

-Use travel cubes.
+- Use travel cubes.
 They will keep your clothes organized and separate; for example, pants/skirts in the larger one, tops/shirts in medium and underwear in the smaller one.
 Having your clothes organized in this way will help you reach what you want quickly and not have to dig all over your suitcase.
 No need to spend a lot on packing cubes, just about any brand will do the job.
 If a cube is not completely full, I sometimes fill it up with toiletries in a Ziploc bag.
 And as long as we’re on the subject of Ziploc bags…

-• Store toiletries that may spill.
+- Store toiletries that may spill.
 It’s a lot easier to find what you need in a clear bag.
 Also easier to run them through airport security.

-• Avoid the hotel laundry at all cost and you will probably save a small fortune as a result.
-Put some laundry detergent into a Ziploc and rinse out your undergarments yourself.
+- Put some laundry detergent into a Ziploc and rinse out your undergarments yourself.
+Avoid the hotel laundry at all cost and you will probably save a small fortune as a result.

-• Wet swimsuits, dirty laundry…the list is limited only by your imagination.
+- Wet swimsuits, dirty laundry…the list is limited only by your imagination.

-(and no, I don’t sell Ziploc bags on the side)
+(And no, I don’t sell Ziploc bags on the side.)